-- Spay/neuter clinics: Volunteer behind the scenes in a fast-paced, high volume veterinary clinic.
+- Spay/neuter clinic: Volunteer behind the scenes in a fast-paced, high volume veterinary clinic.
 Assist with everything from daily cleaning to charting animals’ medical histories to assisting with vaccines and talking to clients.
 We provide all training.
 Just bring your willingness to learn.
 This opportunity is open to volunteers ages 16 and up.

 - Events: Be a part of the excitement and volunteer at one of our large community events.
 Strut Your Mutt is an annual dog walk and fundraiser that benefits Best Friends and local rescue groups, shelters and other animal welfare organizations.
 In spring and fall, super adoption events feature hundreds of adoptable pets from dozens of Utah rescue groups and shelters.
 These lifesaving events wouldn’t be possible without wonderful volunteers like you.

 - Kitten nursery: As a volunteer at the Best Friends Kitten Nursery, you’ll help provide much-needed kitten care, including bottle-feeding, food preparation and socialization.
 The nursery is open seasonally, and we recruit new volunteers each spring.
 Because kittens need round-the-clock care, regular weekly shifts are available 22 hours a day, seven days a week.
 You’ll receive orientation and training, and you’ll be required to volunteer for a minimum of six hours per month.
 Watch this video to find out more.

 When signing up through our online portal, please note the following: